Brachypodium sylvaticum

 Brachypodium sylvaticum, commonly known as false-brome, slender false brome or wood false brome, is a perennial grass native to Europe, Asia and Africa.
-It has a broad native range stretching from North Africa to Eurasia.
+Its native range includes most of Europe, northwestern Africa, Sudan and Eritrea, Western and Central Asia, the Indian subcontinent, China, Korea, Japan, Malesia, and New Guinea.

 The bunchgrass is most commonly found in forests and woodlands, preferring the shaded canopy, but may grow in open areas.
 It prefers well drained neutral and calcerous soils, and avoids wet conditions.

 Description

 Brachypodium sylvaticum is a tall tufted perennial bunchgrass that grows up to about a 0.9 m high.